 Why are there so many fraudulent claims recently?

 Fraudsters in possession of stolen personal information from recent data breeches are using this information to attempt to defraud unemployment systems across the country.
-To be clear, this increase in identity theft fraud is not the result of the recent 1099 incident or any other known data breech by the State of Vermont.
+This increase in identity theft fraud is not the result of any known data breech by the State of Vermont.

 What is the Department doing to help stop fraud?